What is Automated Machine Learning (AutoML)? - A Metaphor

 Here is a metaphor: your data scientist is a mom.
 A babysitter.

 The data scientist creates a nice artificial neural network and trains it on data.
 Then he’s going to supervise the learning.
-The data scientist will make sure that the learning converges in the right way so that the artificial neural network can give good predictions and then flourish.
+The data scientist will make sure that the learning converges in the right way so that the artificial neural network (or model) can give good predictions and then flourish.

 Seriously, that’s all well and good, but it costs time, and it costs money.

 Is there anything we can do to automate the process of being a mom - actually being a data scientist?
 Actually, we can use Automated Machine Learning.